Unfortunate Tales from Planet B is a webcomic inspired by VHS cult classics!

 PANEL 2.
 The room is now illuminated in neon purple light.
 Beads of sweat run down Michael’s flushed face.
 Veins in both his neck and temple become more visible, and his eyes bulge in their sockets.

 PANEL 3.
 The lighting returns to normal.
 Michael’s head EXPLODES; engulfing the room in a crimson red mist.
-His lower jaw and left side of his face remain; tongue hanging out, and eye out of its socket.
+His lower jaw and left side of his face remain; tongue hanging out and left eye out of its socket.
 Brain matter has hit the walls behind him.
 His suit stained from the blood.

 #2 THE FLY